laststance/react-next-eslint-plugin/docs/rules/no-set-state-prop-drilling.md

 - Setter in React.createElement props: `createElement(Child, { setState })`
 - Setters passed within object literals to intrinsic elements

 **Note**: The rule allows wrapping setters in arrow functions or named functions, as these create semantic handlers.
+You can also allow limited prop depth via the `depth` option.

 ### Why This Rule Exists